-Sony Xperia Z1, lens camera leaks continue with press releases and promo videoAlex Wagner - Deputy Managing Editor, News Desk
+Sony Xperia Z1, lens camera leaks continue with press releases and promo videoAlex Wagner - Editorial Director of News and Content

 Did you think that just about everything that could be leaked about the Sony Xperia Z1 had done so?
 If so, you probably weren't alone.
 Today we've learned that that's simply not the case, though, as more information on Sony's upcoming flagship has surfaced with less than 24 hours before its due to be officially unveiled.

 A new report from XperiaBlog has revealed what's said to be the official press release that Sony will use to introduce the Xperia Z1 to the world tomorrow.
 The lengthy announcement includes a complete rundown of all of the Z1's features, such as its waterproof casing, 5-inch 1080p display and 2.2GHz quad-core Snapdragon 800 processor.

 It's long been rumored that one of the Xperia Z1's tentpole features will be its 20.7-megapixel rear camera, and this leaked release backs that up by detailing all of the hardware and software goodies that Sony has packed into its new device.
 Included is Sony's G Lens tech with a 27mm wide angle and f/2.0 aperture, BIONZ mobile image processing engine, 1/2.3-type Exmor RS for mobile CMOS image sensor and Timeshift Burst, a feature that enables the Z1 to snap 61 images in 2 seconds.